verrazzano/console/README.md

   ojet serve
 ```

 This should start a browser at [http://localhost:8000](http://localhost:8000).
-On first access, and on expiry of the [refresh token](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/), you will be required to login to Keycloak with `verrazzano` user and password obtained in [Get Verrazzano user credentials](#get-verrazzano-user-credentials)
+On first access, and on expiry of the [refresh token](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/), you will be required to login to Keycloak with `verrazzano` user and password obtained in [Get Verrazzano user credentials](#get-verrazzano-user-credentials).

 ## Testing